jdrsn/slate/source/includes/_users.md

 A user object looks almost like any other object.
 The main difference is that the properties `u` (username or email) and `p` (password) are required for a user to log in.
+You are free to add any data to a `u` object.

 ## Create a user

-The operation `/c/<app>/u` allows you to create a user in the requested app.
+The microservice `/c/<app>/u` allows you to create a user in the requested app.
 A request can be sent through the HTTP methods `POST` and `GET` (if enabled).

 ### HTTP endpoints